Belute/2022-03-29/README.md

 #### How To Use

-- Open integrated terminal for backend directory and rename it backend
+- Open integrated terminal for backend directory and rename it: backend

-- Open integrated terminal for frontend directory and rename it frontend
+- Open integrated terminal for frontend directory and rename it: frontend

-- In backend terminal type npm install nodemon
+- In backend terminal type: npm install nodemon

-- In backend terminal type npm run start
+- In backend terminal type: npm run start

-- In frontend terminal type npm install
+- In frontend terminal type: npm install

-- In frontend terminal type npm run start
+- In frontend terminal type: npm run start

 ##### How To Use